 - A typed personal letter detailing why you wish to become a nurse.

 - References: three from a supervisor, employer, or teacher.

 The application process is very competitive.
-We typically receive between 100-200 applicants for the 30 openings per semester.
-On average, most students apply about three times before they are accepted.
+We typically receive between 100-200 applicants each application cycle.

-Theory courses for the program are held on Mondays, Tuesdays, and Wednesdays from 8:00 a.m. to 2:30 p.m.
+Theory courses for the program start in January and August and are held on Mondays, Tuesdays, and Wednesdays from 8:00 a.m. to 2:30 p.m.
 There may be some skills labs or pass-offs that will keep you after class until 4:30 p.m.
 Clinical courses are held on Thursdays and Fridays.
 The exact hours of your clinical courses will depend on which hospital you are assigned, but they are typically 8-12 hours long.
 Nursing students are expected to attend all these hours.
 No part-time or evening hours are available at this time.

 Yes.
 A current Certified Nursing Assistant (CNA) certification is required before the first day of the Practical Nurse program, even if you have other medical certifications.

 Yes.
 We require official (sealed) transcripts with each new application.
 We will also accept an electronic copy of your official transcripts from schools that offer that service.
 Transcripts must be sent from each college attended.
 High school transcripts do not need to be sent if you have more than 15 college credits completed.
 Please consult WSU about evaluating your international transcripts.

 Transcripts can be included with your application or mailed separately.
 They can be mailed here: